Mala1180/PPS-22-satify/doc/report/5-implementation.md

   unsat.
 In this case the tree is backtracked to the previous decision, in order to let the algorithm to branch on another assignment/variable.

-The variable to be assigned at a decision branch is choosed:
+The variable to be assigned at a decision branch is chose:

 - randomly, if every clause of the expression has more than one literal
 - as a unit literal inside a clause of the expression, e.g. a literal which is the only one inside the clause.
 This